 Overview: Join OMAFRA specialists Evan Elford and Melanie Filotas for bi-monthly online Zoom discussions about Ontario hops.
-Evan and Melanie will be continuing to host a series of hop related discussions in 2021 with some guest speakers to provide insight into new and exciting areas of hop production, pest management and marketing.
+Evan and Melanie will be continuing to host a series of hop related discussions in 2021.

 This month we will briefly discuss:

 Season wrap up and fall checklist – production and pest management